Polk County, Florida: Government and politics

 The executive and legislative powers of the county are vested in the five-member board of county commissioners.
 The county is divided into five separate districts.
-Each commissioner is elected at-large, countywide, requiring them to gain majority support.
-Each term lasts for four years.
+Each commissioner is elected countywide to a four-year term, and are required to live in their districts.
 Odd-numbered districts hold elections in presidential election years, and even-numbered districts hold elections two years later.
-Like all elected officials in the state, county commissioners are subject to recall.
+County commissioners are subject to recall.
 The commissioners elect a chairman and vice-chairman annually.
 The chairman selects the chairs of each committee, who work with the county manager to establish the policies of the board.
 The commission meets twice a month - generally every other Tuesday.
 Additional meetings take place as needed, but must be announced per the Florida sunshine laws.

 Among the most important duties of the county commission is levying taxes and appropriations.
 The ad valorem millage rate levied by the county for county government purposes is 6.8665.
 The commission is responsible for providing appropriations for other countywide offices, including the sheriff, property appraiser, tax collector, and supervisor of elections.
 The county and circuit court systems are also partially supported by the county budget, including the state attorneys and public defenders.
 A portion of the county's budget is dedicated to providing municipal-level services and regulations to unincorporated areas, such as zoning, business codes, and fire protection.
 Other services benefit both those in municipalities and in unincorporated Polk County, such as those that provide recreational and cultural opportunities.

-The current Sheriff of Polk County is Grady Judd.
+Beyond the county commission, the sheriff, supervisor of elections, tax collector, property appraiser, and clerk of courts are elected offices.